All Episodes

 We're not having much luck here, folks.

-Uh we've been doing exhaustive research in the last four minutes.
+We've been doing exhaustive research in the last four minutes.

 We're trying to find out who owned and who sold Sheila Jackson Lee and what they got for her.

-She just said on the floor of the House of Representatives mere moments ago this morning.
+She just said on the floor of the House of Representatives mere moments ago this morning, she was standing there as a freed slave because this Congress came together.

-I didn't think they were coming together at all, but I mean she talked about the Congress during Lincoln.
+I didn't think they were coming together at all, but I mean, she talked about the Congress during Lincoln.

-But anyway, she's she's a freed slave.
+But anyway, she's a freed slave.

-Obviously, you know, with the makeup of culture today didn't have to be Houston, and the owner did not have to be where she lived, she'd be owned by anybody.
+Obviously, you know, with the makeup of culture today, it didn't have to be Houston.

 What if a drug company owned her?